annabkr/Alamodrango/README.md

 Web scraper bot that sends text messages when Alamo Drafthouse posts new movie showtimes.

 I'm an Alamo Drafthouse regular.
-They update the showtimes manually, sometime between Monday-Wednesdya.
+They update the showtimes manually, sometime between Monday-Wednesday.
 I got tired of refreshing the page every hour, so I decided to make a bot to do it for me.

 Gotta get those good seats!
 Continuing to expand functionality and support.